Felister04/HR-DATA-ANALYSIS--LITA-CLASS-PROJECT/README.md

 ![Screenshot (57)](https://github.com/user-attachments/assets/ae294f7b-ce6b-419f-95d3-1263f37b8e27)

-- AttritionAttrition  Age Band Distribution: Bar chart showing the distribution of employees across age bands.
+-Attrition based on Age group and Gender: Donut chart showing the distribution of attrition across age group and gender.
 ![Screenshot (58)](https://github.com/user-attachments/assets/88028e4e-e4c9-49e5-8191-05809812cfb1)

 ## Key Insights
 This section summarizes the main insights gathered from the analysis:

-- Attrition Trends: High attrition rates observed in specific departments and job roles.
+- Attrition Trends: High attrition rates observed in R&D departments with 14% out of the 16% attrition rate
-- Job Satisfaction Factors: Job satisfaction varies significantly by role and marital status.
+- Job Satisfaction Factors: Job satisfaction varies significantly by marital status, having more of the married people satisfied with thier job with job satisfaction count of 673, while the single had a count of 470 ans divored 327
-- Business Travel Impact: Frequent travel shows a correlation with higher attrition in certain roles.
-- Education and Job Role: Certain educational fields are more prevalent in specific job roles.
+- Attrition count and Age group and gender:25-34 age group has the most attrition count of 112 and the male gender dominated it with 69 count

 ## Conclusions and Recommendations